 Several flights connect Kuala Lumpur to Bandar Seri Begawan in Brunei.
 AirAsia often offers the cheapest option, while Royal Brunei Airlines provide a more comfortable journey at about twice the price.
 Because of Sharia law, alcohol is banned in the country.
 Foreign tourists have a liberal duty-free allowance for alcohol, but need to fill in a customs form when they arrive in Bandar Seri Begawan.

 Flying from Kuala Lumpur to Kalimantan

 There are no direct flights between Kuala Lumpur and Kalimantan.
 All travellers will need to make a connection in Indonesia before flying to the state capital, Balikpapan.
 Expect the journey to take approximately seven hours, including the connection.
-You should also be aware of the poor safety record of some of Indonesia’s airlines before booking the cheapest possible route.

 Getting around Borneo